shigebeyond/jkmvc/doc/http/request.md

 # Request object

-Request class is `com.jkmvc.http.Request`, which is implements `javax.servlet.http.HttpServletRequest`
+Request class is `com.jkmvc.http.HttpRequest`, which is implements `javax.servlet.http.HttpServletRequest`

 So, you can call all methods that inherited from `HttpServletRequest`

-Here is a list of the properties and methods special in `Request`
+Here is a list of the properties and methods special in `HttpRequest`

 1. routing